 In general, comprehensive claims aren’t usually considered at-fault because they are the result of incidents that are out of a driver’s control – like theft of your car or a hail storm – and so are less likely to be surcharged (have an extra charge added to your car insurance rates) than a collision claim.

-Some states have put in place laws that prohibit insurance companies from raising car owners’ rates for making a comprehensive claim or for claims regarding acts of God.
+Some states established laws prohibiting insurance companies from raising car owners’ rates for making a comprehensive claim or for claims regarding acts of god.

 For example, under the Massachusetts safe driver insurance plan (SDIP), an insurer cannot surcharge for comprehensive claims unless a driver has made four or more such claims adding up to $2,000 or more during the look-back period — and acts of God damages are excluded from this total.

 If you instead make a collision claim, then you may be surcharged — especially if you’re found at fault.

 As the Maryland state insurance regulator’s office once told me, car insurance companies see a snowstorm as an act of God but driving in a snowstorm as an act of man or woman or teenager.
 This is why if you slide and crash on black ice, it’s usually found to be an at-fault accident (due to losing control of your vehicle) that can result in you paying higher rates at your next renewal period.